ONSdigital/eq-author-app/docs/architecture/0003-ui-routing.md

 - The IDs become much more readable
 - Existing surveys are unaffected as a UUID and imported ids are subsets of short ids.
 - Unlikely but possible collisions as they are not as well defined as UUIDs.

-### 3. Push the route definition down to the entities
-- This should make understanding an entities page much simpler.
-- We could hoist requesting the entity information to this new level so it can be easily shared between the tabs e.g. design and preview.
-- This could make defining the links for the left hand side more complex as you now have to know how to build it up from the relative routes.
-This could be mitigated by making available simple link components that would have this knowledge.
-- Linking between routing and design would possibly need to change.